elfkuzco/elfkuzco.github.io/_posts/2025-09-02-Google-Summer-of-Code-2025.markdown

 Reengineering a project of this size was by no means a small feat and it was challenging as much as it was exciting.
-The biggest challenges I faced (in no particular order) during the project revolved around converting Marshmallow models to Pydantic models, extracting metadata from Pydantic models to be able to share validation rules to clients, relaxing validation while reading existing data from the database, but enforcing at writes.
-A lot of this meant I had to <a href="https://docs.pydantic.dev/latest/concepts/validators/" target="_blank">wrap around validators</a> to make them skip validation based on contexts.
+The biggest challenges I faced (in no particular order) during the project revolved around

+- converting Marshmallow models to Pydantic models
-To be able to extract metadata from the Pydantic models, there was quite a lot of instrospection using the <a href="https://docs.python.org/3/library/typing.html#" target="_blank">typing module</a> (more on that in a later blog post).
+- extracting metadata from Pydantic models to be able to share validation rules to clients.
+To be able to do this cleanly, there was intropsection using the <a href="https://docs.python.org/3/library/typing.html#" target="_blank">typing module</a> (more on that in a later blog post).
+- relaxing validation while reading existing data from the database, but enforcing at writes.
+A lot of this meant I had to <a href="https://docs.pydantic.dev/latest/concepts/validators/" target="_blank">wrap around validators</a> to make them skip validation based on context.

-Similarly, the project featured <a href="https://docs.pydantic.dev/latest/concepts/fields/#discriminator" target="_blank">Pydantic's discriminators</a> to be able to discriminate between the different schemas of the various scrapers/offliners.
+- using <a href="https://docs.pydantic.dev/latest/concepts/fields/#discriminator" target="_blank">Pydantic's discriminators</a> to be able to
+  discriminate between the different schemas of the various scrapers/offliners.
+- employing <a href="https://www.postgresql.org/docs/9.5/functions-json.html" target="_blank">PostgreSQL JSON functions</a> to query JSONB columns
+  whose underlying types were changed

+_Again, this list is not exhaustive and does not fully capture the variety of hurdles I faced during the project, but it highlights some of the more interesting ones._

-The frontend served as a learning guide for me to use Vue 3 and TypeScript.
+The frontend became a hands-on learning journey that helped me improve my proficiency with Vue 3 and TypeScript.
 Prior to this, I had only used them sparingly (I cannot remember the last time I did something frontend-related).
 But after the first couple of weeks, I began to find my feet, thanks to foundational knowledge in JavaScript.

-There were some minor changes in the database schema which meant I had to employ <a href="https://www.postgresql.org/docs/9.5/functions-json.html" target="_blank">PostgreSQL JSON functions</a>
-to be able to get the functionality I needed.

 ### Future Work